 Before you record, there are some things you need to prepare.

-Podcast Artwork: Your podcast needs to be eye-catching.
+Podcast Artwork: One of the main things that you need to know when you’re learning how to start a podcast is that your artwork needs to be eye-catching.
 Invest a little into getting a compelling cover made.
 Use images and fonts that are large enough to be clearly visible at almost any size.
 It should be maximum 2048×2048 and minimum 1400×1400.
 We recommend hiring a graphic artist from Fiverr or Upwork to design a fine-looking podcast cover.

-Host Name: This is, obviously, your name – but you can include a few more things to help your podcast rank higher for specific keywords.
+Host Name: This is, obviously, your name (or your business’ name) – but you can include a few more things to help your podcast rank higher for specific keywords.
 For example, an ecommerce entrepreneur could write “[His Name]: Ecommerce Strategist.”
 Search the keyword “blogger” in iTunes and explore the podcasts section and you’ll see what we mean.

-Podcast Description: You’ll want to include as many phrases and keywords as possible in the description of your podcast.
-This is going to help with the SEO of your listing on sites like iTunes and Spotify.
-Spotify and iTunes are search engines, and most people that come across your podcast will likely discover it via search, at least primarily when your podcast is new.
+Podcast Description: One of our top podcast tips is to include as many relevant phrases and keywords as possible in the description of your podcast.
+This is going to help people to find your content – the content that they’re interested in and searching for – on sites like iTunes and Spotify.
+Remember, Spotify and iTunes are search engines, and most people that come across your podcast will likely discover it via search, at least primarily when your podcast is new.

 Podcast category & subcategory: There are many different categories and subcategories for an iTunes podcast – everything from fashion to entrepreneurship.
 Select a category that best suits your subject, but it doesn’t need to be exact.
 If you’re finding it hard to select a category, look at other iTunes and Spotify podcasts that are similar to yours and check which ones they use.